seojoonl/album-list-app/README.md

 - **Edit Albums**: Users can update the details of existing albums in their collection.
 - **View Albums**: A list of all saved albums is displayed, allowing users to view detailed information about each one.

-## Screenshots

-*Include a few screenshots here to give users a preview of the app.*

 ## Installation

 To run this project locally, follow these steps: